Flyers' busy day ends with podium trip

 “I am very proud of how far we have come as a relay team,” Hedrick said.
 “We have grown so much throughout this entire season and we finished very well.”

 Powers was the anchor again on Saturday after running the final leg in Friday’s preliminaries.
 On Friday, she had to be helped off of the track after getting off to a very fast start and not having much left in the tank at the end.
-She ran the quickest lap of the race with a lightning fast 58.57.
+She ran the quickest lap of the race on Saturday with a lightning fast 58.57.

 “I ran a little smarter today,” Powers said.
 “Last night, I sat down and reviewed how I should run today and I am very happy with how it went.”